 Pour a half-cup of white vinegar over a handful of garden soil in a container.
 Fizzy/bubbly means alkaline.
 Science!

 61. Wiper magic

 Rub windshield wiper blades a couple of times with undiluted vinegar.

 62. Clearer windows

-Wipe windows and the windshield with a three-to-one mixture of vinegar and water.
+Wipe windows and the windshield with a 3-to-1 mixture of vinegar and water.
 This makes it harder for frost to form.
 Reapply when it stops working.